scikit-allel/skallel-tensor/ROADMAP.md

   code.

 * There are specific opportunities to simplify the API for users.
-For example, the current `allel.model` API exposes three classes for working with genotype data: `GenotypeArray`, `GenotypeDaskArray` and `GenotypeChunkedArray`.
+For example, the v1.x scikit-allel API exposes three classes for working with genotype data: `GenotypeArray`, `GenotypeDaskArray` and `GenotypeChunkedArray`.
 Now that dask is mature, we can drop support for the "chunked" classes, e.g., `GenotypeChunkedArray`.
 It would also be simpler if we had just a single `GenotypeArray` class that could be used with either numpy or dask arrays as the underlying data container.

-* There are some technical issue with the current `allel.model` code that arise when using dask with a distributed cluster.
+* There are some technical issue with the v1.x code that arise when using dask with a distributed cluster.
 These issues only surface in a distributed setting because functions are being pickled and sent to workers where they are unpickled.
 We need to anticipate and accommodate that type of usage.

 Below are some further details on the approach being taken.

 ### Use numba

-The functions in the current `allel.model` sub-modules are written either using numpy's built-in vectorized functions or using a cython module ([allel.opt.model](https://github.com/cggh/scikit-allel/blob/master/allel/opt/model.pyx)).
+The functions in the v1.x `allel.model` sub-modules are currently written either using numpy's built-in vectorized functions or using a cython module ([allel.opt.model](https://github.com/cggh/scikit-allel/blob/master/allel/opt/model.pyx)).

 Any function previously written in cython will be rewritten using